 Depending on the specific test, Selenium will use different web browsers.
 Most typically, tests use recent versions of Firefox or Chrome.

-To run a functional test on a development machine where LabKey Server is running locally, there are a number of relevant Ant targets in the server/test directory:
+To run a functional test on a development machine where LabKey Server is running locally, there are a number of relevant Gradle targets in the server/test directory:

-- ant usage - Describes the different targets available, and their command-line parameters
+- gradlew tasks --all - Describes the different targets available, and their command-line parameters

-- ant test - Displays a UI to choose specific tests to run and set options
+- gradlew :server:test:uiTest - Displays a GUI to choose specific tests to run and set options

 : Selenium does not support the latest version of Firefox.
 You should use Firefox ESR 45